Tim-Liam-Hill/Tim-Liam-Hill/README.md

 On a more personal level, I am a great team player and a strong leader.
 I find it easy to talk to and work with others and can keep a cool head under pressure.

 ### My interests
 My interests tend to lean towards more theoretical aspects of Computer Sciences.
-I am deeply interested in Compiler Construction, but also have found myself researching both Security, Mathematics and Problem Solving in my own time.
+I am deeply interested in Compiler Construction, but also have found myself researching Security, Mathematics and Problem Solving in my own time.
 I also find myself drawn to developing silly discord bots for my friends.

 ### My Current Work
  My current focus is on my studies.
 If you would like to collaborate on a project however, please feel free to send me an email.